apalmer16/projectsirens/_posts/2020-11-11-wit-ai-problem-solving.md

 # Web Captioner Research
 I also spent some time looking into what Web Captioner uses as suggested by Prof. Austin Yarger.
 They use Web Speech API for their voice-to-text.
 However, it isn't like a normal API.
 It is the type of API that is ONLY usable by browsers (and only certain ones at that), much like setTimeout, setInterval, etc. Therefore I don't believe it is of any use to me, though in theory it could be used in a webgl build (not exactly sure how though).

+# Trial and Attack
+Attack commands of the form "<unit_name> attack <target>" still are failing.
+Therefore I decided to test attack commands of the form "Attack <target> with <unit_name(s)>".
+While this did work more often, it was still failing more often than the top two types of movement commands.